excellent reviews view over 10000 reviews

 Reflective Jackets

-When driving within Europe you are required to carry reflective jackets for all passengers including the driver.
-These are to be used as soon as you leave your vehicle during a breakdown or emergency.
-If you are hiring a car it is not guaranteed that these will come included.
+Reflective jackets are required for all passengers, including the driver.
+These must be worn if you leave your vehicle during a breakdown or emergency.
+If hiring a car, check if these are included.

 Headlights